AryanSinghal007/BrickBreaker_pyGame/README.md

 https://user-images.githubusercontent.com/130309685/235140638-29cffbcc-89f2-4876-a34f-ad23884045f9.mov

 Utilizing the pygame module, I orchestrated the entire sequence of events within the game.
 In accordance with our established system, the next time a user participates, the new high score for the specified level will be set at 11.
+To enhance the thrill and excitement of the game, I introduced an exciting new feature that dynamically increases the speed of the ball as the user progresses through each level.
+This adds an element of challenge and keeps the gameplay fresh and engaging.